Enabling the Deep Learning Revolution

 In artificial neural networks, we extend this idea by shaping the outputs of neurons with activation functions.
 They push the output signal strength up or down in a nonlinear fashion depending on the magnitude.
 High magnitude signals propagate further and take part in shaping the final prediction of the network whereas the weakened signal die off quickly.

-Some common activation functions are described below.
+Some common activation functions for deep learning are described below.

 In the logistic function, a small change in the input only causes a small change in the output as opposed to the stepped output.
 Hence, the output is smoother than the step function output.